huytd/everyday/DEVLOG.md

 On the other hand, any record that does not have the `likes` and `dislikes` fields are not an instance of `LikeCount`.

-We can use extensible record to split up the update function into smaller ones.
-For example, to implement the post’s reaction feature, we can define a new `ReactionMsg` type for message, and write a `updateReaction` function like this:
+We can use an extensible record to split up the update function into smaller ones.
+For example, to implement the post’s reaction feature, we can define a new `ReactionMsg` type for the message, and write a `updateReaction` function like this:

 ```haskell
 type ReactionMsg